-- Member the Progressive Caucus
+- Democratic Member of the Congressional Progressive Caucus

 - Former member of MECha, which seeks to facilitate Mexico's reconquest of the Southwestern U.S.